gitKearney/PHP-microFramework/README.md

 To log a variable, simply call the function like so

-    logVar('user string: '.$variable);
+    logVar($variable, 'your message here: ');

     // or

-    logVar($variabl);
+    logVar($variable);

 You can pass in any variable to the `logVar()` function.
 It automatically converts objects, arrays, and booleans to strings for easy reading in a log file

 Testing
 ===

-    php -S 192.168.1.84:3000 -t .
+    php -S 127.0.9.1:3000 -t .

+Then open your webbrowser to 127.0.9.1:3000